carlos22/carddav2fb/README.md

-# Import CardDAV contacts to a FritzBox!
+# Import CardDAV contacts into FritzBox!

 CAUTION: This script will overwrite your current contacts without any warning!